 According to David Maceyka, he and others from the Rocky Mountain Trails Association were the first to walk and mark the proposed CDT in Colorado.
-Their group called the soon-to-be CDT the “Blue Can” trail, because they marked the trail by nailing blue cans o trees so the Forest Service could locate and approve of its location.
-The Colorado Mountain Club also joined these efforts and, as noted in the Trails for America report, “established the 1962 recreation first segment of the trail, extending between Empire and Rocky Mountain National Park in Colorado.”
+Their group called the soon-to-be CDT the “Blue Can” trail, because they marked the trail by nailing blue cans t o trees so the Forest Service could locate and approve of its location.
+The Colorado Mountain Club also joined these efforts and, as noted in the Trails for America report, “established the 1962 recreation-first segment of the trail, extending between Empire and Rocky Mountain National Park in Colorado.”

-In his “Beautification Speech” in the spring of 1965, President Lyndon Johnson proclaimed, “The forgotten outdoorsmen of today are those who like to walk, hike, ride horseback, or bicycle.
+In his “Beautification Speech” in the spring of 1965, President Lyndon Johnson proclaimed: “The forgotten outdoorsmen of today are those who like to walk, hike, ride horseback, or bicycle.
 For them we must have trails as well as highways […] I am requesting […] a cooperative program to encourage a national system of trails, building up the […] trails in our national forests and Parks.
-In the backcountry we need to copy the great Appalachian Trail in all parts of our country.”
+In the backcountry. we need to copy the great Appalachian Trail in all parts of our country.”

 National Trails System Act Passed

-The passage of the National Trails System Act in 1968 officially designated the Appalachian and Pacific Crest Trails and directed that fourteen other possible routes be studied, including the Continental Divide Trail.
-The Act mandated that future in 1978 National Scenic and Historic Trails could only be authorized by Congress.
+The passage of the National Trails System Act in 1968 officially designated the Appalachian and Pacific Crest Trails, and directed that fourteen other possible routes be studied, including the Continental Divide Trail.
+The Act mandated in 1978 that future National Scenic and Historic Trails could only be authorized by Congress.
 Benton MacKaye would later write of the passage, “The creation of the ATC was one of two pivotal events in the history of the trail; the other was the signing of the National Trails System Act in 1968.
 The first provided a parent organization for clubs whose members work at maintaining the trail; the second provided federal protection for it.
 Achieving this protected status is the result of the enthusiasm and concern of a host of hikers during half a century.
 Perhaps it is unrivaled by any other single feat in the development of American outdoor recreation.”

 The Department of the Interior conducted a study of the viability of a “Proposed Continental Divide National Scenic Trail” released in March of 1977.
 The study found that “Trail users would wind their way through some of the most spectacular scenery in the United States and have an opportunity to enjoy a greater diversity of physical and natural qualities than found on any other extended trail.”
 The proposed CDT also “would provide the recreationist with examples of past periods of American development, examples of the many ways in which we now use our lands, as well as ways in which we could make better use of our resources through public awareness and appreciation of environmental relationships and good resource management practices.”

 Management Plan Proposed

 The authorizing legislation of the CDT called for a management plan to be created and in 1981, the CDT Comprehensive Plan was drafted “to provide a uniform Trail Management Program, which reflected the purposes of the National Scenic Trail System, and at the same time, allowed for the use and protection of the natural and cultural resources found along the designated route on lands of all jurisdictions.”
-Among other subjects, the Plan identified a fifty mile wide corridor on either side of the physical Continental Divide in which to locate the final route.
+Among other subjects, the Plan identified a fifty-mile wide corridor on either side of the physical Continental Divide in which to locate the final route.
 The Chief of the Forest Service approved the Plan in 1985.
 The Comprehensive Plan was later amended in 2009.

 The lack of progress due to shrinking budgets, little public involvement, and increased demands on America’s public lands prompted the Forest Service to look for a more creative way to complete the CDT.
-It was the formation of CDTA in 1995 that finally created public and private enthusiasm for the CDT.
+It was the formation of Continental Divide Trail Alliance (CDTA) in 1995 that finally created public and private enthusiasm for the CDT.
 In 1998, CDTA set a goal to complete the Continental Divide Trail and initiated and coordinated the development of the CDT Strategic Completion Plan.
 The Plan outlined all of the needs, methods, and costs to complete the CDT.
 For the first time, federal land management agencies had identified the full scope of work necessary to complete the Trail across their jurisdictions.
 As a result of this process, land managers at the local level began to recognize the national significance of this immense project.
 In 1999, CDTA became the leading non-governmental partner in the completion of the CDT at a Memorandum of Understanding signing in Washington, D.C.
 For 15 years CDTA worked steadily to increase awareness, partnerships and the effectiveness of the public- private partnership working on behalf of the CDT.
 In 2011, CDTA had organized more than 12,000 volunteers to help complete the Trail amounting to over $7 million in Volunteer labor.
 But hard times hit the CDTA and in January of 2012, due to shrinking private funding, CDTA ceased operations leaving the Trail once again in jeopardy of no coordination, representation, loss of interest and public funding, and potentially leaving the Trail Corridor subject to impacts from increased developments on western lands.